Gravitational Holonomy in Sagnac Interferometry: Introduction

 As a proof of principle, we compute both effects in the context of asymptotically flat spacetimes in Bondi-Sachs formalism to $O(r^{-1})$, \ie to leading order in the distance to the source of GWs.
 In particular, we show that for a freely falling observer, the time-delay effect effect vanishes and the polarization rotation becomes the dominant observable Sagnac effect.

 \paragraph{Notation.} We work in natural units where $G=c=1$.
-We will use different indices listed in the following table.
+We will use different indices listed in the Table~\ref{table 1}.

-\paragraph{Separation of scales.} In this paper, we discuss the effect of gravitational waves on the propagation of EM waves, and in particular on the Sagnac interferometer.
+Spatial vectors are denoted with boldface symbols, \eg $\bE$, with components $E^i$.
+On the other hand, differential forms are typically not bold-faced, except a matrix-valued form defined in the text. \paragraph{Separation of scales.} In this paper, we discuss the effect of gravitational waves on the propagation of EM waves, and in particular on the Sagnac interferometer.
 The problem is \textit{multiscale} in nature.
-With respect to the size $|X|$ of the interferometer, we have two regimes: the \textit{microphysics}, involving the EM wavelength $\lem$ (corresponding to the angular frequency $\w=\frac{2\pi}{\lem}$), and the \textit{macrophysics} involving the and the wavelength $\lgw$ of GWs and the distance $r$ between the observer and the source of GWs , with the following hierarchy which is depicted in Figure~\ref{fig:hierarchy},
+With respect to the size $|X|$ of the interferometer, we have two regimes: the \textit{microphysics}, involving the EM wavelength $\lem$ (corresponding to the angular frequency $\w=\frac{2\pi}{\lem}$), and the \textit{macrophysics} involving the and the wavelength $\lgw$ of GWs and the distance $r$ between the observer and the source of GWs, with the following hierarchy which is depicted in Figure~\ref{fig:hierarchy},

 To deal with this multiscale problem, we first use $\lem\ll |X|$ to formulate Maxwell equations in the eikonal approximation in Section~\ref{sec:eikonal}.
 This leads to the ray optics description of EM fields.
 Then, we use the hierarchy $|X|\ll\lgw\ll r$ to formulate the problem in the Fermi normal coordinates in Section \ref{sec: FNC} and apply it to the Sagnac experiment for distant observers in Section~\ref{sec: Bondi}.